 Keep your barbecue covered

 This one is a bit of a double-edged sword.
 Keeping your BBQ covered when not in use, especially for long periods, is obviously the best thing for the structural care of the barbecue.
-The materials most barbecues are made from won't stand up well to being pelted by rain, wind, snow, extreme sunshine etc. This is why it's best to always keep a cover on your BBQ.
 What you have to hope for is that a cover doesn't make your BBQ even more inviting to pests.
 All it's doing is providing further shelter for them at the end of the day.

 Combat this by purchasing a cover with tie-up straps at the bottom.
 This allows you to more effectively seal your cover tight around the barbecue.
 Stopping at least larger pests from entering in through the bottom.